onaio/help/faqs/_posts/2016-10-27-faq-basemaps.md

     ![](/content/screenshots/faq/faq-basemap-6.png)

 3. **Access Token** - Mapbox uses access tokens to associate requests to API resources with your account.
-Copy the access token url from your account as shown in the screenshot below.and Add it to the **Add Basemap window**.
+Copy the access token url from your account as shown in the screenshot below and add it to the **Add Basemap** window.

     ![](/content/screenshots/faq/faq-basemap-11.png)